 The first 30 km (20 miles) of the Galloping Goose Trail are a mixture of urban and rural.
 The further you go, the more you are cycling in the semi-wilderness.
 So the views get progressively better.

-There’s a new restaurant on the Galloping Goose that provides coffee, food for riders and repairs for bikes.
+There’s a restaurant on the Galloping Goose that provides coffee, food for riders and repairs for bikes.
 Find the Nest Café at 2311 Watkiss Way, between Victoria and Langford, on the Goose trail.
 It’s open daily from 7 a.m. to 8 p.m. in the summer, and until 5 p.m. the rest of the year.
-It’s in a townhouse complex at the intersection of Burnside Road and Watkiss Way, and has bike racks, bike tune-up and repair facilities.
+It’s in a townhouse complex at the intersection of Burnside Road and Watkiss Way.
+Best of all, it has bike racks, bike tune-up, and bike repair facilities.

 Share the Galloping Goose Trail!

-Along the way, observe standard trail etiquette: keep right, pass left, and be careful around kids, dogs, and horses.
+Along the way, be sure to observe standard trail etiquette.
+Keep right, pass left, and be careful around kids, dogs, and horses.
 My experience has been that other users are unfailingly polite and friendly.
-For example, we met the couple at the top of this post while they were out for a walk with their miniature donkeys, Frosty and Lola.
+For example, we met the couple below while they were out for a walk with their miniature donkeys, Frosty and Lola.
 They told us they kept them for protection, because they guard against deer, cougars and bears!

 Take extra care between km 35 and 37, where there are warning signs of steep downhills and loose gravel.
 These are for skilled cyclists only – others should dismount.

-Impressive bridges: Much of the beauty of the Galloping Goose Trail is due to the fact that it was once a railway line – this gives you an opportunity to do truly memorable things, such as cycle on very high mounds, and bike across wooden bridges that are very impressively constructed.
+Much of the beauty of the Galloping Goose Trail is due to the fact that it was once a railway line.
+This gives you an opportunity to do truly memorable things, such as cycle on very high mounds, and bike across wooden bridges that are very impressively constructed.

-Wildlife: There is also plenty of wildlife and farm life to enjoy, including rabbits, deer, eagles, pigs, sheep, horses, and all kinds of birds.
-If you are interested in botany you are in for a treat: expect to see foxgloves, blackberry bushes, shasta daisies, Douglas firs, Arbutus trees, Hemlock and Cedar, and all kinds of ferns and mosses.
+There is also plenty of wildlife and farm life to enjoy.
+This includes rabbits, deer, eagles, pigs, sheep, horses, and all kinds of birds.
+If you are interested in botany you are in for a treat.
+Expect to see foxgloves, blackberry bushes, shasta daisies, Douglas firs, Arbutus trees, Hemlock and Cedar, and all kinds of ferns and mosses.

 - At km 17.5 there is Cycle Inn, beautifully situated on Glen Lake.